 Audio-Technica ATH-M50xFull Review

 The ATH-M50x have a reputation as being a pair of studio headphones, but they’re not as flat sounding as many people seem to think.
 Sure they’re “flatter” than most headphones out there and they’ll get the job done in the studio if you need them to (which is also what makes them such a great all-around pair of headphones, but I digress), but the headphones we mentioned previously are way better in terms of accuracy.
-Because of the bump in the low end of the ATH-M50x headphones these also make a surprisingly good pair of DJ headphones.
-The ear cups sit flat on your ears and provide a decent amount of noise isolation, not to mention that they also swivel up to 90-degrees which gives you the versatility you need while mixing.
+Because of the bump in the low end of the ATH-M50x headphones these are better for the musician that might need to feel that extra bit of emotion from the instrumentation while in the recording booth.
+The ear cups sit flat on your ears and provide a decent amount of noise isolation, not to mention that they also swivel up to 90-degrees which gives you the versatility you need while wearing them out and about.

 Again, our picks tend toward the midrange and lower as far as pricing goes, but there are many other headphones out there that will cost you a whole lot more than what we’ve got here.